oksan5782/Wordle-in-Ukrainian-Desktop/README.md

 ### Description:

 WORDLE tkinter based game in Ukrainian.
-Desktop implementation of the web project.
+Desktop implementation of [this web project](https://github.com/oksan5782/Wordle-in-Ukrainian-Web).
 Can be played multiple times with no time limits.

 ### Features